simon-ritchie/apysc/docstring_markdowns/apysc/_type/revert_interface.md

 **[Notes]**

-If a snapshot value of the same name already exists, the process will be stopped.
+If a snapshot value of the same name already exists, this interface stops the method execution.

 ### `_set_snapshot_exists_val` method docstring